austin-liujinjian/austin-liujinjian.github.io/_pages/about.md

 My My research interest are broad, mainly includes:

 <p style="color:blue; font-size: 16px; font-weight: bold;">
-signal processing, wireless communication, optimization, statistical analysis, deep learning and other AI related areas.
-And I am always inspired to explore and learn more about other areas
+Signal Processing, Wreless Communication, Optimization, Statistical Aalysis, Deep Learning and other AI related areas.
+And I am always inspired to explore and learn more about other new areas.
 </p>